Zola (company): History

 Zola was founded in New York City in 2013 by Shan-Lyn Ma and Nobu Nakaguchi.
 It was launched as an online wedding registry which for the first time allowed couples to register for gifts, experiences, and cash funds as well as add gifts from other stores, all in one place.
 The registry allows couples to choose when their gifts ship and exchange gifts digitally before they ship.

 The company has received $140 million in funding, the most recent being $100 million in 2018.

 In 2017, Zola expanded from being a wedding registry to also offering wedding planning services through Zola Weddings.
 The free service includes wedding websites, guest lists, RSVP tracking, and customizable checklists.
 The company introduced customized wedding invitations and save the dates in 2018 from investors including Comcast and Goldman Sachs.

 In October 2018, home decor retailer Crate & Barrel and Zola initiated a partnership which allows Zola users to register for more than 3,500 Crate & Barrel products.

 In January 2019, Zola opened its first brick-and-mortar location, a pop-up shop in the Flatiron District of New York City.

 With a valuation of $600 million as of February 2019, Zola is on the path to being a unicorn (a privately held startup company valued at over $1 billion).
 According to The New York Times, "Zola is one of three companies on the list of [50] potential next unicorns that have been fueled by millennials' spending."

+In June, 2022, Shan-Lyn Ma, who had single-handedly led the weddings platform Zola, appointed the longtime CEO’s cofounder, Nobu Nakaguchi, as chief design officer.

+In April 2024, Zola announced an artificial intelligence tool designed to help couples split wedding planning chores fairly.